vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. On the **Add IoT Edge Module** pane, under **IOT Edge Module Name**, enter **tempsensor**

-    We will be naming our custom module "tempsensor"
+    +++tempsensor+++

+    The name of the custom module can be used to reference the module.

 1. Under **Image URI**, enter **asaedgedockerhubtest/asa-edge-test-module:simulated-temperature-sensor**

+    +++asaedgedockerhubtest/asa-edge-test-module:simulated-temperature-sensor+++

-    > **Note**: This image is a published image on Docker Hub that is provided by the product group to support this testing scenario.
+    > **Note**: This image is a published image on Docker Hub that is provided by the Azure product group to support this testing scenario.

 1. To change the selected tab, click **Module Twin Settings**.